 The Second Amendment in New York State

-New York State permits qualifying residents to own handguns.
-More specifically, article 400 of New York Penal Law dictates pistol permits.
-These permits are divided into several types, including business pistol permits, premises permits, and sportsman permits.
+New York State permits qualifying residents to possess handguns if approved by a duly appointed licensing officer.
+Specifically, article 400 of New York Penal Law lays out the requirements for purchasing a pistol permit.
+Pistol permits are divided into several types, including business pistol permits, premises permits, concealed carry permits, and sportsman permits.

 Qualifying Criteria to Obtain a Firearm in New York

-- Never convinced in New York state or anywhere else of a felony or “serious offense.”
-The definition of “serious offense” includes acts like aiding in an escape from prison, child endangerment, disorderly conduct, illegally using a dangerous weapon, making burglar instruments, rape, receiving stolen property, sodomy, and unlawfully entering a building.
+No prior conviction in New York State or anywhere else of a felony or “serious offense.”
+The definition of “serious offense” includes but is not limited to the following: aiding in an escape from prison, child endangerment, disorderly conduct, illegally using a dangerous weapon, making burglar instruments, rape, receiving stolen property, sodomy, and unlawfully entering a building.

-Remember that if any other state court revokes your firearm license, classifies you as ineligible for such a permit, or orders the immediate surrender of one or all firearms by an applicant even after you move to New York State, New York courts will be required to follow this action.
+Remember that if any other state court revokes your firearm license, classifies you as ineligible for such a permit, or orders the immediate surrender of one or all firearms by an applicant even after moving to New York State, New York courts will be required to follow this action.

 An Experienced New York State Attorney can Help

 Many issues can arise in the context of your Second Amendment Rights.
 Fortunately, an experienced attorney can examine the details and increase your chances of securing those rights!

 Here are some of the most common issues that the attorneys at Nave Law Firm can assist you with, and they can remedy and protect your Second Amendment: